-Valencia Spain: 24 Hour Guide For A Perfect Day In This Coastal Gem
+Valencia Spain | 24 Hour Guide For A Perfect Day In This Coastal Gem

 Are you planning to visit Valencia?
 Last year just before I left Spain, my sister-in-law aka Cuñada and I went to Valencia for a quick girls’ getaway.
 Follow along for our suggestions and keep an eye out for more because I plan on going back!

-How To Get To Valencia: High-Speed Train!
+How To Get To Valencia

-One of my favorite things about Spain is their high-speed train system Renfe.
+One of my favourite things about Spain is their high-speed train system Renfe.
 Even if you’re in a crunch for time, you can have a quick getaway.
 My cuñada suggested we take the train to Valencia since it’s only an hour and a half away.
 If we drove it would take about 5-6 hours but on the Renfe, we could be on the coast in a fraction of that time.

 A high-speed Renfe train